 Construction laborer salary

-Now that we’ve answered the question, “What does a laborer do in construction?”, you’ll want to know how to fairly compensate your employees for the work they put in.
+Now that we’ve answered the question, “What does a laborer do in construction?”, you’ll want to know how to compensate your employees for the work they put in fairly.

 According to the U.S. Bureau of Labor Statistics, the median annual wage for construction laborers is around $37,000.
 The lowest 10% earned less than $28,000, while the highest 10% earned more than $62,000.

-Of course, the actual salary paid to workers can vary depending on a few different factors.
+Of course, the salary paid to workers can vary depending on a few factors.

-One factor is the area that a laborer is operating within, as it can fluctuate to adjust to their local region’s cost of living.
+One factor is the area that a laborer operates in, as it can fluctuate to adjust to their local region’s cost of living.
 The U.S. Bureau of Labor Statistics indicates that the highest-paying states for construction laborers are the following:

 Another factor that influences pay is the industry the construction laborer is working in.
 Here are the top-paying industries for construction laborers that you may want to keep in mind when creating your construction laborer job description: